-A 65-year-old man has Medicare and works part time at a shoe store with no health benefits.
-While working at the shore store, he tripped over a stack of boxes and the display toppled over him injuring his shoulder.
-He filed a claim with the store's WC insurance.
-He received treatment for the injury at his doctor's office, and also followed up with several weeks of physical therapy.
-He provided both the doctor and therapist with his Medicare card and the WC insurance information.
+A 65-year-old man has Medicare coverage and works part time at an auto shop with no health benefits.

+While working at the auto shop, he tripped over an electrical cord and hit his head on the back of a pick-up truck.

+He received treatment for the injury at a local walk-in treatment office and was also sent for an MRI of his head.
+He provided both the walk-in office and the radiology office with his Medicare card and the WC insurance information from the auto shop.